Complete High School English Classes

 Student Expectations

-What You’ll Read
+What Your Student Will Read

 In addition to a variety of short stories, poems, plays, essays, and articles provided in digital format, your student will read: